swanandp/swanand.pagnis.in/source/_posts/2017-07-08-consuming-http-apis-in-ruby.markdown

 end
 ```

-In addition to basic auth,  we should now send in an oauth style "Bearer" token:
+In addition to basic auth,  we can also send in an oauth style "Bearer" token:

 ```ruby
 @headers = {